-Sadly, recruiters and job sourcers and talent acquisition professionals are NOT job fairies.
-Their role is NOT to find jobs for people.
+Sadly, recruiters and job sourcers and talent acquisition professionals are not job fairies.
+Their role is not to find jobs for people.
 Their gig is to find people for the jobs they have been hired to fill.
-(Beware if a recruiter approaches you offering to find you a job for a fee.
+(Beware if a recruiter approaches you, offering to find you a job for a fee.
 In this industry, the employer pays the recruiter.
 You pay nothing.)

-Over 90% of recruiters use LinkedIn to find qualified candidates -- so make sure your LinkedIn profile is not scaring off recruiters.
+More than 90% of recruiters use LinkedIn to find qualified candidates -- so make sure your LinkedIn profile is not scaring off recruiters.
 Stock it with the keywords recruiters search for most and look at the kind of InMail they send you.
 Their offers can give you great insight about what your profile is saying about you now.

 3 Types of Recruiters to Help

-1. In-house recruiters.
 These recruiting professionals are employed directly by a specific company.
 Defense contractors have them.
 Fortune 500 companies have them.
 According to research from Korn Ferry, an organizational consulting firm, about half of Fortune 500 companies have an in-house recruiting department.

 Some companies have a recruiter or talent sourcer whose job it is to find veteran recruits.
-These are usually people who have served in the military themselves so they will speak your language.
-If the company interests you now or sometime in the future, reply to the recruiter even if it is just to tell them what year you are getting out.
-It’s always good to be connected to recruiters on LinkedIn during your job search.
+These are usually people who have served in the military themselves, so they will speak your language.
+If the company interests you now or sometime in the future, reply to the recruiter, even if it is just to tell them what year you are getting out.
+It's always good to be connected to recruiters on LinkedIn during your job search.

-2. Staffing companies.
 The staffing and recruiting industry includes outside companies that help other businesses find employees.
 This can be done through either assisting companies to recruit new internal staff or directly providing temporary staff to fill specific functions at the company.
 Some recruiters in this group will recruit for more than one client, and some are assigned to a single client.

 Just like all recruiters, these folks are in the business of finding high-demand/low-supply employees -- just the JMO variety.
 Some of these firms host regional job fairs.
 Others recruit for specific jobs or have contracts recruiting for leadership programs within Fortune 500 companies.
 (Check out our Junior Officer Transition Master Class for more strategies.)